-Cat & Dog Exams in Cincinnati, OH
+Cat & Dog Exams in Oakley, OH

 The first year of life for a puppy or kitten is full of rapid growth and their healthcare should keep pace.
 During this critical first year of life, puppies and kittens need immune system support as well as age-specific diets and behavioral training.
 After adopting a new bundle of fur, visiting us first thing allows us to check their health and prevent future illness.
 Remember, puppies and kittens are still developing.
 Therefore, they can often be the most vulnerable to contagions.
 Wellness services puppies and kittens benefit from include: